mirogta/rallydev-extension-bookmarklet/README.md

 Changelog
 =========

+2014-05-20 v0.5
+* Different approach to interact with RallyDev using it's API on https://rally1.rallydev.com/slm/doc/webservice/ Added new menu item "Extensions".
+At the moment list releases, stories and tasks under the active project.

 2014-05-20 v0.4
 * Fixed issue where underlying buttons were disabled after saving a task using "Save and New"
 * Updated help on how to add the bookmarklet using $.getScript, so that the latest version of bookmarklet is always used